UBC-CPEN311-Classrooms/master-lab0-tutorial/README.md

 experience.
 For example, quite a few students run Linux (typically Ubuntu) or macOS (running a hypervisor with a guest OS of Windows or Linux).

+You might also want to try newer versions of the tools (under any OS).
-If you're feeling lucky, you may want to try using a newer version.
-In fact, multiple versions of Quartus can easily co-exist on your computer (each version of Quartus is installed into its own directory tree).
+Multiple versions of Quartus can easily co-exist on your computer (each version of Quartus is installed into its own directory tree).
 However, when you create a specific project, it will be for that specific version of Quartus.  **Newer versions of Quartus can open a project created using an older version, but it